After my most recent alkaline diet guide came out, a few questions came up more than others.

 So over the next few days I’m going to post these for you here, separated out, so you have the answers in a handy reference guide!

-The biggest, most asked question by far was:
+The biggest, most asked question about alkaline water, by far, was:

 Ross, why drink alkaline water when the stomach is acid?
-Won’t it just neutralise it?
+Won’t it just neutralize it?

-It seems intuitive if you take a face-value look at body biology that the stomach needs to be acid, so putting something alkaline in there could upset this OR that the stomach is acid and so why eat & drink alkaline as it makes no difference?
+It seems intuitive if you take a face-value look at body biology that the stomach needs to be acid, and it produces acid, so putting something alkaline in there could upset this OR that the stomach is acid and so why eat & drink alkaline as it makes no difference?

 Well, at a high level – if that were the case then eating green foods, salads, and vegetables would be bad for your stomach too, right?
 They’re alkaline, so they’d upset that acidic stomach?

 The biology of the body is rarely as simple and straightforward as that.

 The first thing to note is this: the stomach is not just a big pouch of acid, sloshing around waiting for food and drink to drop in.

 The stomach produces hydrochloric acid (HCl) on demand, and when it does so, it also creates sodium bicarbonate.